Italian Islands of the Aegean: Planned expansion

-After the Battle of Greece, Fascist authorities pushed for the incorporation of the Cyclades and Sporades into Italy's Aegean possession, but the Germans were opposed to any territorial reduction of the puppet Hellenic State.
+After the Battle of Greece, Fascist authorities pushed for the incorporation of the Cyclades and Sporades into Italy's Aegean possessions, but the Germans were opposed to any territorial reduction of the puppet Hellenic State.
 As the Cyclades were already under Italian occupation, the preparation for outright annexation was continued despite German opposition.

 End of Italian influence

-After the Italian capitulation of September 1943, the islands briefly became a battleground between the Germans, British and the Italians (the Dodecanese Campaign).
-The Germans prevailed, and although they were driven out of mainland Greece in 1944, the Dodecanese remained occupied until the end of the war in 1945.
+After the Italian capitulation of September 1943, the islands briefly became a battleground between the Germans, the British and the Italians (the Dodecanese campaign).
+The Germans prevailed, and although they were driven out of mainland Greece in 1944, the Dodecanese remained occupied until the end of the war in Europe in 1945.
+The last German military governor, Generalmajor Otto Wagener, surrendered to the British on 8 May 1945.
 During the German occupation, the Dodecanese remained under the nominal sovereignty of the Italian Social Republic, but were de facto subject to the German military command.
 After the end of World War II, the islands came under provisional British administration.

-In the Treaty of Peace in 1947, the islands were ceded to Greece.
+In the Treaty of Paris in 1947, the islands were ceded to Greece.